Early Years Funding

 The date you can start claiming depends on your child’s birthday.

-The free early education and childcare must be with an approved childcare provider.
+The funded early education and childcare must be with an approved childcare provider.

 It stops once your child starts reception class in a state school.